 Primer is a necessary step.
 It is used in preparing the surface for tiling because it improves the adhesive performance.
 Also, it gives the adhesive more time and moisture to cure.
 It is a liquid which consists of either latex, epoxy, or polyurethane.
 It plays a vital role in tile longevity.

 Yes, applying primer is a necessary step.
 So necessary, that it may void manufacturer warranty if not applied.It is used on all types of substrates except waterproofing membranes.
 It is not used on waterproofing membranes because they are non-absorbent.

 Primer increases water absorption of the water surface.
 This water ensures that curing of the cement below goes on longer and produces a good bond.
 Also, the adhesive stays wet longer and thus.
 The open time is more and also adjustment time.
-Also, the pin holding time is reduced.
+Also, it reduces the pin holding time.

 A waterproofing membrane is a sheet or liquid that is laid over the surface where you have to do the waterproofing.
 This sheet is usually made up of modified bitumen, rubber, polypropylene, etc. while liquid waterproofing membranes are made up of polyurethane elastomers, epoxy, and bitumen- modified sprays.

 Yes, primer before applying the waterproofing membrane is necessary.
 It also decreases the pin holding, helps the membrane adhere to the substrate better, and seals the dust particles on the surface beneath.

 Yes, high temperature affects the performance of the primer since it evaporates before it can perform its tasks like sealing the contaminants below or controlling the water absorption.